rewtnull/gentoo-sources-compilation-helper/README.md

 	dracut

-	    Optional. set this to "1" if you want to generate initramfs when running the script without arguments
+	    Optional.
+Set this to "1" if you want to generate initramfs when running the script without arguments

 	Default: ""